Alert Message Please update your browser.

 • Keep an eye on all recent transactions within your online checking account as well as your credit card accounts

-• Receive alerts when there's been changes to your credit usage or report, such as by enrolling in Chase Credit Journey's® identity monitoring services or credit monitoring services
+• Set up alerts when there's been changes to your credit usage or report, you can do so, for example by enrolling in Chase Credit Journey's® identity monitoring services or credit monitoring services

 • Monitor your credit score and credit reports via your online banking platforms/apps for suspicious financial activity